• Skip to main content

 • I highly suggest wearing gloves when breaking this chocolate bark or else the chocolate will start melting due to the heat of your hands and you will end up with ugly smudges.

 • You can add lots of sprinkles, if you like.
 I only added a small amount, just enough to give this bark a pop of color.
+In the video, I used white sprinkles but I have also used colorful rainbow sprinkles, as you can see in the pictures.

 Nutrition